Sanulajr/Blackbox-Fairness-Optimization/README.md

 ## Ethical Considerations
 Although data poisoning is traditionally associated with malicious attacks, this work explores its **ethical and defensive potential**.
 All experiments were conducted in controlled academic settings for research purposes only.

-## Citation
-If you use or reference this work, please cite it as an academic project conducted at MBZUAI.

 ---